Particular/docs.particular.net/nservicebus/outbox/index.md

 ## Important design considerations

-* Outbox data must be stored in the same database as business data, so that the outbox is able to piggyback on the single local database transaction.
+* Outbox data must be stored in the same database as business data, so that the outbox is able to take advantage of the single local database transaction.
 * The outbox works only in an NServiceBus message handler.
 * Because deduplication is done using `MessageId`, messages sent outside of an NServiceBus message handler (i.e. from a Web API) cannot be deduplicated unless they are sent with the same `MessageId`.
 * The outbox is _expected to_ generate duplicate messages from time to time, especially if there is unreliable communication between the endpoint and the message broker.